 If you're wondering how many generations or years these seeds must be passed on for them to be classified as an heirloom, I've got the answer.
 This question isn't answered with a specific number of years or generations.
 Rather, it is defined by a period in time prior to the mass manipulation of food crops for economic purposes.

 Most farming experts have decided to call any variety that has not been intentionally cross-pollinated and manipulated for specific traits since before the beginning of the second world war as heirloom tomatoes.

 Over the past few years, the commercial domain has been trying to take advantage of the lack of complete understanding of what makes an heirloom tomato, therefore a few experts such as Craig LeHoullier who deal with heirloom plants have come up with a classification.

-Categorization of Heirloom Tomatoes
+4 Different Categories of Heirloom Tomatoes

 - Family Heirlooms: These are varieties whose seeds have been passed down from generation to generation and are typically very well suited for local growing conditions.

 - Commercial Heirlooms: These are open-pollinated varieties that are in existence since before 1940.

 - Mystery Heirlooms: This is the way most of the different heirloom varieties originated.
 Mystery heirlooms are those varieties that are a result of natural cross-pollination among tomato varieties that are already classified as an heirloom.

 - Created Heirlooms: These are heirloom varieties that are a deliberate crossbreed among two heirlooms or an heirloom and a hybrid.
 The reason to do this is to de-hybridize an existing hybrid or to grow heirlooms with certain characteristics.
 These varieties are the closest cousins of the commercial hybrid tomatoes in my opinion.